Soir31/SpaceInvaders2.0/index.md

 ### Upgrades of the code

 The first upgrade was to improve the part of the code in which we generate the enemies and assign the levels of the games.
 In this part in the previous project we had one only method in which we generate the enemies and assigned the level at the same time.
 Now, in this project we made two different methods to do this task.
-In the next image you can see a little of the code we implemented to do this.
+In here you can see a little of the code we implemented for this.
 ![Upgrade1](https://raw.githubusercontent.com/Soir31/SpaceInvaders2.0/main/Doc%20Images/upgrade1.png)

 Other upgrade that we made for this project was the improvement of the E class enemies' collisions because in the previous project, the collisions sometimes didn't worked